DanFDT/Imagify/README.md

 streamlit run app.py
 ```

-The app will open at `http://localhost:8501`
+The app will open at `http://localhost:8501` and you can open the link in a browser

 **Note:** First run takes 1-2 minutes to download the AI model (~600MB).